 The people in the early church were devoted to the idea of sharing what they had.
 This wasn't just giving a bag of clothes or a meal.
 This was giving possessions and cash of great value so that not a single person among them went without.
 This was abandoning the material possessions of this world so they could fully embrace this new life that they had found in Jesus.
 This behavior and practice was modeled after and in the same spirit of Jesus' death on the cross for our salvation.
 It's not surprising some hesitated to share all they had, but when one couple lied about doing so it was surprising how quickly God killed them - a stern warning to the church never to be deceptive with each other or, especially, with God.

-Now the full number of those who believed were of one heart and soul, and no one said that any of the things that belonged to him was his own, but they had everything in common.
+All the believers were one in heart and mind.
+No one claimed that any of his possessions was his own, but they shared everything they had.